 Please submit applications at https://bit.ly/2NAE646.
-The deadline for application is September 24 at 11:59pm EST. Interviews will begin the week of 25 September.
-The location for January 2019 will be Lebanon.
+The deadline for application is October 1st, at noon EST. Interviews will begin on October 2nd.
+The location for January 2020 is tentatively planned in the Gulf.

 Also offered by the School of Public Health as GHP 543.
 The course spans over one compulsory weekend session in the fall, a three-week field assessment mission in the Middle East region, and an optional weekend wrap up in the Spring (please note the field assessment mission for this HSPH course ends after the HKS January term dates).
-The location for January 2019 will be Lebanon.
+The location for January 2020 is tentatively planned in the Gulf.
 Please note the estimated cost per student for this course will be approximately $3,000.
 This covers transportation and accommodation for students on location during the course dates.
 It does not cover airfare or visa.

-This field course meets outside of standard January terms dates.
+This field course meets outside of standard January terms dates (January 4-21).
 Please see syllabus for detailed schedule information.